kevee/salinasriver.org/src/trips/blanco-river-mouth.md

 This trip can be run either north-to-south or south-to-north as the river backs up into a lagoon on this stretch.
 It's best to check out the river first at Blanco.
 If there is no flow, then going from the north-to-south is a better option because the prevailing winds will be at your back.

 There is a [rubber dam](/info/rubber-dam) five miles from the river mouth that could require a portage if it is up.

+When there is no flow, large expanses of duckweed can clog the waterway, making paddling extremely slow above the dam.